Cisc0-gif/KITT/README.md

 The KITT Penetration Testing Framework was developed as an open source solution for pentesters and programmers alike to compile the tools they use with what they know into an open source project.
 With KITT, users are able to easily access a list of commonly used tools to their profession which are all open to configuration in the source code.

+WARNING: Some installation features may not be compatible with 2020+ versions of Kali!
+Use Kali 2019 for easiest installation.

 If you prefer a CLI tool to a GUI tool KITT Lite, a lighter and more advanced tool for the command line, can be found [here](<https://github.com/Cisc0-gif/KITT-Lite.git>)

 DISCLAIMER: This tool is for educational purposes only.
 I am not responsible for the misuse of others of this tool in any way, shape or form.